Dakota-Dusold/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.

 - T-Test Across All Lots: Since our p-value is .06 (greater then our significance of .05), we fail to reject the null hypothesis.
 Based on these results, the true mean across all lots is equal to 1500.
 ![](photos/ttestall.PNG)